 Nowadays the best maps are made by the Greek publisher Anavasi.
 A good 1:100.00 map splits the island into 3 sections: West, Central and East Crete.
 There are also several excellent 1:25.000 walking maps that cover East Selino and Samaria, Sfakia and the White Mountains, Frangokasello, Plakias and the eastern White Mountains, Psiloritis and Dikti.

-If you're a frequent Crete visitor you might also consider their Crete Atlas though right now it seems to be out of print.
+If you're a frequent Crete visitor you might also consider their Crete Atlas (a new version published in 2019)

 Anavasi also publishes their maps in digital version if you want to use them with GPS or computers.